pbrzozow/user-api-with-jwt/user/README.md

 ## Running Tests

-To run tests, run the following command in the root file.
+To run the tests, use the following command in the root file.

 ```bash
   mvn  test
 ```
-Also using Postman you can test application endpoints.
-Use a json schema from below. **Make sure to add Bearer token authorization in Postman.
+Also, you can test the application's endpoints using Postman.
+Use the JSON schema below. **Make sure to add a Bearer token authorization in Postman.
 Use a token from login response.**

 ```
 {